asagrekin/GamesInOne/reports/Week9Report.md

 #
 ## Team Report
 ### Backend:
-Last Week's Goal: Make changes based on Alpha Release feedback.
+Last Week's Goal: Make changes based on Beta Release feedback.

 Progress: Fixed the tests not running in the CI.
 Added images to the testing directory and made sure the tests were able to run automatically without having to close any apps manually.

-High Level Goal: Make changes based on Beta Release feedback.
+High Level Goal: Make changes based on Peer Review feedback.

 ### Frontend:
 Last Week's Goal:  Improve based on beta release feedbacks and get ready for frinal release.